Email Authentication: Crucial Step for Email Deliverability

 SPF (Sender Policy Framework)

 A domain owner can use SPF (Sender Policy Framework) to specify the IP addresses authorized to send emails on behalf of that domain.
+Try our free SPF record generator to help set that up.

 DKIM